Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/faq.md

-# Frequently Asked Questions 🙋‍♂️
+# FAQs 🙋‍♂️

-## Can applications running in Top Secret environments use APIs secured with non-AWS (e.g., Nutanix) certificates?
+## Can applications running in Top Secret environments use APIs secured with non-AWS (e.g., your own) certificates?

 **Short answer:**
 **Yes for internal traffic, no for AWS service calls—unless additional trust or authentication mechanisms are used.**